 How to build an email list

-Well begun is half done, so let’s take a look at some of the different ways you can start building your list.
+Well begun is half done, so let’s take a look at some of the different ways small businesses can start building their list.

 Optimize your website for opt-ins